 Uninstall Unused and Outdated Apps

 Remember when you downloaded Candy Crush Saga, only for it to sit unused for months on your phone?
 Though it might seem like those old apps and games on your phone aren’t doing anything to slow down your Android phone or tablet, it couldn’t be farther from the truth.
-In actuality, Android apps have a bad habit of running in the background even if you haven’t actively opened the app in months, updating data and checking for updates without your knowledge.
-And while it might seem okay to leave that couponing app you downloaded around the holidays on your phone, the truth is, it’s probably best dumped, unless you use it every day.
-A lot of us might like to think we keep our phones clean and clear of all unwanted or unused apps, but even the most tech-savvy of us have a couple apps we don’t use anymore on our device.
+In actuality, Android apps have a bad habit of running in the background even if you haven’t actively opened the app in months.
+They sit there, updating data and checking for updates without your knowledge.
+And while it might seem okay to leave that couponing app you downloaded around the holidays on your phone, the truth is, it’s probably best that you dump it, unless you use it every day.
+A lot of us might like to think we keep our phones clean and clear of all unwanted or unused apps, but even the most tech-savvy of us have a couple apps on our device we don’t use anymore.

 Continue uninstalling any apps you feel comfortable removing from your device.
-You’ll be surprised how many apps on your device go unused for months on your phone, especially as your phone begins to age.
+You’ll be surprised how many apps on your device go unused for months on your phone, especially if you’ve had your phone for more than a year.

 Uninstalling Multiple Apps at Once